stavrakas13/TollAnalysisWebApp/README.md

 **Database (NECESSARY ACTIONS)**

-    In order to fullfill your MYSQL DB, you need to go to /uploads directory run --> python3 passages2mysql.py passes14.csv.
+-In order to fullfill your MYSQL DB, you need to go to /uploads directory run --> python3 passages2mysql.py passes14.csv.

-    In order to create the schema and the deault data that you need add to your database the .sql files schema.sql and data.sql.
+-In order to create the schema and the deault data that you need add to your database the .sql files schema.sql and data.sql from Database_mysql dir.

 **HOW TO LOGIN**